matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

 3. `args` - we need a map `{conversion_type: args}`

-OutputMimeType is necessary so that the browser knows how to save and display it, and args is necessary to change the default behavior of ffmpeg because otherwise we will have things like `74 mb` GIF from `3.6 mb` MP4.
+`OutputMimeType` is necessary so that the browser knows how to save and display it, and `args` is necessary to change the default behavior of FFmpeg because otherwise we will have things like `74 mb` GIF from `3.6 mb` MP4.

 ## The map